Filipinos in Hawaii

 People of Filipino descent make up a large and growing part of the State of Hawaii's population.
-In 2000 they were the third largest ethnic group and represented 22.8% of the population, but more recently, according to the 2010 United States Census data indicates they have become the second largest ethnicity in Hawaii (25.1% in 2010), after Whites.
+In 2000 they were the third largest ethnic group and represented 22.8% of the population, but more recently, according to the 2010 United States census, they have become the second largest ethnicity in Hawaii (25.1% in 2010), after Whites.

+According to the 2000 Census, the state of Hawaii had a Filipino population of over 275,000, with over 191,000 living on the island of Oahu; of those, 102,000 were immigrants.
+Furthermore, Filipinos made up the third largest ethnicity among Asian Pacific Americans, while making up the majority of the populations of Kauai and Maui counties.
+In June 2002, representatives from the Arroyo Administration and local leaders presided over the grand opening and dedication of the Filipino Community Center in Waipahu.
+In the 2010 census, Filipino Americans became the largest Asian ethnicity in Hawaii, partially due to the declining population of the state's Japanese Americans.
+In 2011, four percent of all Filipino immigrants in the U.S. resided in the Honolulu metro area, and were 43% of all immigrants in the Honolulu metro area as well.
+Filipino immigrants in Hawaii made up six per cent of all Filipino immigrants in the United States.

 History

 A recent study showed that the Philippine Islands may have been a homeland or stopover for the ancient Austronesian-speaking Lapita culture, ancestors of the Polynesians, thousands of years ago, based on DNA findings tracing Polynesian-raised chickens to the Philippines.

 19th century

 A few Filipinos, known as "Manila men" settled in the Kingdom of Hawaii during the 19th century.
 They mainly worked as cooks and musicians in the Royal Hawaiian Band.
 No deliberate migration existed during this period.

+However, there was an exemplary "Manila man" that Hawaii's history has forgotten.
+His name was Jose Sabas Libornio.
+Born in Manila on December 5, 1858, Jose Sabas Libornio was an important figure and an unsung hero in Hawaiian history.
+Libornio, a Filipino composer, headed the Royal Hawaiian Band during the overthrow of the Hawaiian Kingdom in 1893.
+He was a close and loyal friend of Queen Liliʻuokalani, the last monarch of Hawaiʻi, whose compositions may have included the Hawaiian protest song “Kaulana Nā Pua” (“Famous are the Flowers/Children”).
+The song was a collaboration with Hawaiian songwriter Eleanor Wright Kekoaohiwaikalani Prendergrast.

+Libornio left Honolulu for Peru after the overthrow.
+While in Peru, Libornio received Peruvian President Nicolas de Pierola's apportionment as Director General de las Bandas de Music's del Ejercito.
+He wrote Peru's second national anthem, "March de Banderas."

 Manila men

 The Manila men were some of the first Filipino overseas workers.
 They were the first Filipinos to be documented having come to North America.